mayajuman/mayajuman.github.io/index.md

 title: About Me
 ---

 I am an aspiring evolutionary biologist, broadly interested in mammal biodiversity, disease ecology, and conservation--particularly questions that lie at the intersection of public and planetary health.
-I graduated from Yale University with a B.S. in Ecology and Evolutionary Biology in 2020.

-In the fall of 2022, I'll be starting my PhD in Biological Sciences at the University of Cambridge as a <a href="https://www.gatescambridge.org/biography/18513/" target="_blank">Gates Cambridge Scholar</a>.
+I graduated from Yale University in 2020 with a B.S. in Ecology and Evolutionary Biology.
+In 2022, I began my PhD in Biological Sciences at the University of Cambridge as a <a href="https://www.gatescambridge.org/biography/18513/" target="_blank">Gates Cambridge Scholar</a>.

 Thanks for stopping by!